Supersymmetric Boundary Conditions in Three Dimensional N = 2 Theories: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we provided supersymmetric boundary conditions in 3-dimensional $\mathcal{N}=2$ Landau-Ginzburg model and abelian gauge theories.
-We analyzed the abelian duality of the boundary conditions between pure Maxwell theory and chiral matter theory.
+In this paper, we provided supersymmetric boundary conditions in three-dimensional $\mathcal{N}=2$ Landau-Ginzburg model and Abelian gauge theories.
+We analyzed the Abelian duality of the boundary conditions between pure Maxwell theory and chiral matter theory.
 Our result revealed the exact correspondence in terms of supersymmetric boundary conditions.
 Furthermore we investigated supersymmetric boundary conditions in $\mathcal{N}=2$ SQED, which is supposed to be dual to XYZ model.
 We made a conjecture on the mirror dual of an example of B-type boundary condition.

 One can expect many possible applications and future directions related to our analysis.
 It will be a very interesting future problem to calculate the superconformal index with a boundary to check the mirror symmetry.
 As discussed in \cite{Gaiotto:2008sa}, supersymmetric boundary conditions can be identified with BPS domain walls by using the folding trick.
-Related calculation of the index in the presence of a domain wall in 4 dimensions has been done in \cite{Gang:2012ff}.
-It seems also an interesting problem to calculate the partition functions of the $\Ncal=2$ theory on other spaces with boundary such as hemi-spheres and hemi-ellipsoids by localization \cite{Kapustin:2009kz,Hama:2011ea}.
+A related calculation of the index in the presence of a domain wall in four dimensions has been done in \cite{Gang:2012ff}.
+It also seems to be an interesting problem to calculate the partition functions of the $\Ncal=2$ theory on other spaces with boundary such as hemispheres and hemiellipsoids by localization \cite{Kapustin:2009kz,Hama:2011ea}.
 In particular it should be fruitful to investigate the boundary c-theorem proposed by \cite{Nozaki:2012qd}

 Another interesting future work is to investigate the role of boundaries or domain walls in 3d-3d correspondence\cite{Terashima:2011qi,Terashima:2011xe,Dimofte:2011ju,Dimofte:2011py}.
-We expect that (2d-SUSY)-(4d-non-SUSY) version of AGT relation might be found by investigating the duality domain walls in 3-dimensional $\Ncal=2$ theories.
-Recent work in \cite{Gadde:2013wq} is in the same direction, in which $(2,0)$ supersymmetry, B-type boundary condition is chosen on the 2-dimensional boundary.
+We expect that 2d SUSY and 4d-non-SUSY versions of AGT relations might be found by investigating the duality domain walls in three-dimensional $\Ncal=2$ theories.
+Recent work in \cite{Gadde:2013wq} is in the same direction, in which $(2,0)$ supersymmetry, B-type boundary condition is chosen on the two-dimensional boundary.

 Also we would like to understand these results in string theory.
-In \cite{deBoer:1996ck, deBoer:1997ka}, they discuss three dimensional mirror symmetries by using string theory.
+In \cite{deBoer:1996ck, deBoer:1997ka}, they discuss three-dimensional mirror symmetries by using string theory.
 It is natural to think of our problems including boundary in such constructions.